-OS Version Base Channel Client Channel Updates Channel openSUSE MicroOS opensuse_tumbleweed opensuse_tumbleweed- non-oss opensuse_tumbleweed- update spacewalk-repo-sync -p <base_channel_label>
+OS Version Base Channel Client Channel Updates Channel openSUSE MicroOS opensuse_tumbleweed opensuse_tumbleweed- non-oss opensuse_tumbleweed- update

 1. At the command prompt on the Uyuni Server, as root, use the spacewalk-common-channels command to add the appropriate channels:

 - 1. In the Uyuni Web UI, navigate to Software > Manage > Channels, then click the channel associated to the repository. - 2.
 Navigate to the Repositories tab, then click Sync and check Sync Status.